colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-45-23-178000-c-how-to-program-by-harvey-deitel-and-paul-j-deitel.md

 ![C++ How to Program](https://images-na.ssl-images-amazon.com/images/I/51qMvq24shL._SX396_BO1,204,203,200_.jpg)

 Are you interested in learning and mastering the C++ programming language?
-Look no further than "C++ How to Program" by Harvey Deitel and Paul J. Deitel.
+Look no further than "C++ How to Program by Harvey Deitel and Paul J. Deitel.
 This comprehensive book provides a step-by-step approach to learning C++ and is suitable for beginners as well as experienced programmers.

 ## Why Choose "C++ How to Program"?